iwkse/alfresco-debian-install/README.md

 Alfresco Debian Installer
 =======================

-This install script and guide was created by Peter Löfgren, [Loftux AB](http://loftux.com).
+This install script is a port of the Alfresco Ubuntu installer created by Peter Löfgren, [Loftux AB](http://loftux.com).

+It assumes you already have a user to run Alfresco, the user creating section has been removed as I want a full user.
+In the sudoers.d folder there's a configuration file to avoid password for commands used in the script.
+Just copy in /etc/sudoers.d and you're free to remove it after the installation is completed.

+**WARNING: This is untested stuff for now, so you might find bugs during the process.
+Please report if you find any **

 Please visit [https://loftux.com](https://loftux.com/en/?ref=ubuntuinstall "loftux.com") (English) [https://loftux.se](https://loftux.se/sv?ref=ubuntuinstall "loftux.se") (Swedish)  for more information.